seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part1-Build-AI-Assigment-Grader.md

 source venv/bin/activate
 ```

-If successful, your terminal prompt should change.
+If successful, your terminal prompt should change:

 ```
 (venv)
 ```

-This indicates that any libraries you install will be placed inside this project's environment rather than globally on your computer.
+This indicates that any libraries you install will be isolated to this project.

 ---